northeast-kansas-library-system/nextkansas.sql/README.md

 Some of these reports rely on non-standard authorised_values tables.

-To add a backup of the current authorised_values tables to Github, run report 3493.
+To add a backup of the current authorised_values tables to Github, run Next Search Catalog report 3493.
 The SQL for this report is:

 ```SQL